From $44K to $72K in 22 Weeks: The Decision Framework System That Prevents Paralysis

 Result: Decision backlog building, opportunities slipping, paralysis approaching

-At $38K he could handle it.
-At $44K the cracks were showing.
-At $45K+, pattern data showed what happens: paralysis sets in, opportunities pass, growth stalls.
+At $45K and beyond, pattern data showed what happens: paralysis sets in, opportunities pass, and growth stalls.

-Bodhi needed frameworks before fatigue hit.
+Bodhi needed frameworks in place before fatigue hit.

 Week 1: Decision Categorization (Seeing the Pattern)